TrainWeb.org Facebook Page

 The train exits the Cascade Tunnel's west portal.

-Elizabeth brings up the rear as she loves to ride trains as much as I do.
+Elizabeth brings up the rear as she loves to ride trains as much as I.

-Bob is operating this train with Elizabeth as a passenger, crossing the trestle made from railroad ties.
+Bob was operating this train with Elizabeth as a passenger, crossing the trestle made from railroad ties.

-The next train crosses the trestle and then crosses the road into the property.
+The next train crossed the trestle and then the road into the property.
 I heard another horn down the valley and went back to the grade crossing to catch the next train.

-BNSF 7514 East with the empty airplane cars in its consist.
-I took two more sets of rides and when I returned, I heard another horn down in the valley coming my way.
-So back to the grade crossing I went.
+BNSF 7514 East with the empty airplane flat cars in its consist.
+I rode twice more and when I returned, heard another horn down in the valley, so back to the grade crossing I went.

 BNSF 6073 East with an empty coal train and DPU BNSF 8594.
-After this, Elizabeth and I went to the Cascadia Inn where I had a French Dip sandwich and unsalted French fries which really hit the spot.
-We returned to the grounds and I rode two more trips.
-When I heard another horn, I returned to the grade crossing.
+After this, Elizabeth and I went to the Cascadia Inn where I had a French Dip sandwich and unsalted French fries, which really hit the spot.
+We returned to the grounds and I rode two more trips then when I heard another horn, returned to the grade crossing.

 Citirail 1308 East with another empty coal train for the Powder River Basin in Wyoming.

-Another westbound, BNSF 4613 West, finally came through Skykomish.
-Elizabeth and I made four more trips.
+Another westbound, BNSF 4613 West, finally came through, after which Elizabeth and I rode four more times.

-Here is a picture of the F3A and F3B units in Great Northern colors that are not operational at the current time.
+The F3A and F3B units in Great Northern colours that are not operational at this time.

 The Carson Valley Express had been pushed out of the engine house as well.
-We made our final two trips and once I was back, I heard a train horn in the valley to the west and returned to the grade crossing.
+We rode our final two trips and once I was back, I heard a train horn to the west and returned to the grade crossing.

-BNSF 8361 East was the last train I saw here this afternoon.
-The signal had turned green so I knew we had a westbound train coming.
-I waited and waited, and waited some more.
-But then Elizabeth caught my attention and so I shot my last two pictures of that eastbound train.
+BNSF 8361 East was the last train.
+The signal had turned green so I knew there was a westbound approaching and I waited but Elizabeth caught my attention as she and Bob were ready to leave.

-The shot on the way to the car.
-Today they had 451 riders and donations of about $350.
-I really enjoyed my visit to this unique railroad and highly recommend to anyone in the Pacific Northwest or visiting the area between the months of May and the end of October to come and ride this train as it is free to all.
-We left Skykomish and stopped by Union Bank in Monroe so Bob could make the day's deposit and I could get more cash.
-We then went to The Buzz Inn Steakhouse where I had an eight ounce top sirloin steak which was excellent, after which we returned to the Alkire's house for the night and watched "NCIS".
+We left Skykomish and stopped by Union Bank in Monroe so Bob could make the day's deposit then drove to The Buzz Inn Steakhouse where I had an eight ounce top sirloin steak which was excellent.
+We returned to the Alkire's house for the night and watched "NCIS".

 RETURN TO THE MAIN PAGE